Nippon Kempo: Overseas

-Nippon Kempo: history of its origins in Italy
+Italy

 It all began in 1969 when two Judo Masters met, Master Armando Santambrogio and the Japanese Master Hota.
 In addition to Judo they had practiced Ju-jitsu and Nippon Kempo respectively.

 The fighting style taught by the two masters was improperly called Nippon Kempo and it was a good fighting method, but it was totally lacking kata and use of armor, which are essential in the original Nippon Kempo.
 Despite this was a hybrid version of it, we can say this was the beginning of Nippon Kempo in Italy.

 In 1978 Master Santambrogio went to Japan to get in contact with the Nippon Kempo Kyokai federation directed by its founder Grand Master Ryonosuke Mori, who was also a student of the founder of Nippon Kempo, Grand Master Sawayama Masuro Muneomi.

 After making contacts, in October of the same year the Japanese federation officially sent the young Master Toshio Koike to Italy.
 He was an excellent fighter with an elegant style.
 The practice of Nippon Kempo in Italy began in its original version with Master Koike.

 We can state Master Santambrogio was the undisputed promoter of Nippon Kempo in Italy and France, while, after the return of Master Koike to Japan, technical teaching continued with Master Giovanni Guccione and Master Daniele Sinigaglia, former instructors of Nippon Kempo before the original style was introduced.
 The two masters devoted themselves to training coaches, instructors, and masters for many years.

 In 1980 Master Giovanni Guccione went to Japan to be examined by the Grand Master Ryonosuke Mori, while Master Daniele Sinigallia went there the following year.

 In 1981 Master Giovanni Guccione founded the first Nippon Kempo association in Italy called: A.N.K.I.
 (Nippon Kempo Italy Association) "Sei Shin Kan".

 In 1986 Master Armando Santambrogio founded A.I.N.K.
 (Italian Nippon Kempo Association).

-Nippon Kempo in France
+France

 It was during a demonstration organized on May 20, 1984 by the Judo Club of Saint-Dié that Armand Santambrogio introduced the Nippon Kempō in France.
 Ali Zoubiri (A judo coach) became interested in this martial art and opened a Nippon Kempō school within the Saint-Dié Judo club.
 For several years, he practiced Japanese kempō with his students, in France and abroad, in various competitions and courses.
 Currently, the most experienced French kempōka have now opened their own Nippon kempō in clubs.

 New teachers became interested in this discipline and created other sections in the Vosges, and this is how Nippon Kempō continued to develop in the great East of France and then in other regions of the territory.